Position: Use Sparse Autoencoders to Discover Unknowns: Introduction

 However, two recent papers show that SAEs fail to outperform simple baselines in large-scale evaluations on concept detection (probing) and model steering \citep{kantamneni2025sparse, wu2025axbench}.
 These results have led to pessimism about the usefulness of SAEs.
 For example, in response to this research, the mechanistic interpretability team at Google DeepMind announced that they would deprioritize research into SAEs \citep{deepmind2024sae}.
 Nonetheless, there continues to be optimism about new applications of SAEs, including in hypothesis generation \citep{movva_sparse_2025} and in the ``biology'' of LLMs \citep{lindsey2025biology}.

 How can we square continued interest in SAEs with thorough evaluations demonstrating negative results?
 Are new attempts to use SAEs misguided?
 Or is there something missing in our understanding of the negative results?
-This position paper reconciles conflicting narratives surrounding SAEs by making a conceptual distinction. \textbf{Our position is that SAEs---while less effective at \textit{acting on known concepts}---are powerful tools for \textit{discovering unknown concepts}.}
+This position paper reconciles conflicting narratives surrounding SAEs by making a conceptual distinction. \textbf{Our position is that SAEs---even if less effective for \textit{acting on known concepts}---are powerful tools for \textit{discovering unknown concepts}.}

 Consider the tasks where \textit{negative} results have been shown.
 Concept detection involves detecting a known, prespecified concept (``Does this text mention dogs?'').
 Model steering involves steering a model to exhibit a specified concept (``Make outputs less sycophantic.'').
 Another negative result involves concept unlearning \citep{farrell2024applying} (``Unlearn knowledge about concepts related to biosecurity.'').
 In these tasks, concepts are \textit{inputs}---known beforehand.